Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

-\textbf{Ethics Considerations.} Since this study involves the analysis of a publicly available archive of Reddit posts hosted by pushshift.io, careful ethics considerations are needed.
-On this, Gold and Krinke demonstrates the use of Menlo ethics principles within MSR research contexts in \cite{Gold2021}.
+\textbf{Ethics Considerations.} Since this study involves the analysis of a publicly available archive of Reddit posts hosted by pushshift.io \cite{pushshift}, ethical considerations have been applied.
+On this, Gold and Krinke demonstrate the use of Menlo ethics principles within Mining Software Repository (MSR) research contexts~\cite{Gold2021}.
 Since obtaining informed consent from Reddit users whose content is analysed in this work is logistically impossible, we will not present any direct quotations from the data.
 We will anonymize the data by removing usernames and make it privately available for any future researchers interested in replicating or building off of this work.
 This aligns with Hoda's suggestion to ``obscure identifiable information'' when using public data \cite{Hoda2021}.